-An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions has been formed by the Implementation Sub-Committee for Food Regulation [a subcommittee of the Food Regulation Standing Committee (FRSC)] to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including GM applications.
+An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions has been formed by the Implementation Subcommittee for Food Regulation (a subcommittee of the COAG Legislative and Governance Forum on Food Regulation1 - the Forum) to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including GM applications.

 The EAG has indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided.
 Using this information, any analytical laboratory would be able to develop a PCR-based detection method.
-The relevant sequence information for MON88701 has been supplied by the Applicant to satisfy the requirement for detection methodology in the FSANZ Application Handbook (FSANZ, 2011).
+This sequence information has been supplied by the Applicants for SYHT0H2 to satisfy the requirement for detection methodology in the FSANZ Application Handbook (FSANZ, 2011).